Harsh-KH-6/History-Logger/README.md

 2. **API Fetch**: Fetches historical data from the History API
 3. **Random Selection**: Picks 3 random events from the day's historical events
 4. **Markdown Generation**: Creates a formatted markdown file
-5. **Auto Commit**: Commits and pushes the new file to maintain your streak

 ## 📅 Sample Output